 According to the 2019 National Survey on Drug Use and Health, roughly 51.5 million American adults reported a mental health disorder before the pandemic.
 This is an increase from about 47.6 million in 2018, which is a sign that mental health disorders were already becoming more prevalent in the United States.
 The COVID-19 pandemic has had a significant impact on Americans, leading to increases in anxiety, depression and other mental health symptoms.

 If one of your planned resolutions is to achieve better mental health, there are steps you can take now to ensure the improvements start immediately.

 Some of the best ways to treat anxiety or depression are to talk about feelings, uncover the cause of these feelings and learn coping mechanisms for the future.
 All three of these remedies can be accomplished in a session with a licensed therapist.

 Talking about past events that have impacted you can be the first step toward healing.
 Evidence shows clear benefits to discussing your feelings, even if the natural inclination is to hold them in.
 Matthew D. Lieberman, UCLA associate professor of psychology, conducted a study that uncovered how verbalizing emotions could diminish their severity.

 “When you put feelings into words, you’re activating this prefrontal region and seeing a reduced response in the amygdala,” Lieberman said.
 “In the same way you hit the brake when you’re driving when you see a yellow light, when you put feelings into words, you seem to be hitting the brakes on your emotional responses.”

 Look into local mental health treatment options and consider scheduling the first session as early as possible.
 Counseling can benefit anyone, regardless of what internal struggles they have.

-Plan to Participate in a New Passion
+2. Participate in a New Passion

 The next time you go to the grocery store, buy healthy food and begin to overhaul what’s inside your refrigerator and kitchen cabinets.